maropu/spark-data-repair-plugin/README.md

 Clean and consistent data is one of major interests for downstream analytics;
 clean data makes machine learning and BI reporting more accurate and consistent data with constraints (e.g., functional dependences) is important for efficient query plans.
-Therefore, data repairing is a first step for an reliable analytics pipeline.
+Therefore, data repairing is a first step for a reliable analytics pipeline.

 ## How to Repair Error Cells